aleen42/PersonalWiki/Programming/JavaScript/Framework/react/mountain/mountain.md

 - `mountainNum`: the number referred to lines of mountains
 - `bottomPadding`: a pixel value for pointing out the height of the reserved area given for you to load contents of your footer

 When it comes to changing the amplitude of movement, you can pass a new pixel value to the property `moveMax` in the component `MouseMove`.
+As you may see, each line of mountains will perform differently according to your mouse's movement.
+That's because the component `MouseMove` has provided a method for child components to subscribe the event of `mouseMove`, so that they can implement a various actions themselves by calling this method, `addTarget`.